antra77/Model-Website/README.md

 ## Acknowledgements

-We would like to express our appreciation to Unsplash for providing high-quality, royalty-free images that have been used in this model management website.
+I would like to express my appreciation to Unsplash for providing high-quality, royalty-free images that have been used in this model management website.

 ## License
 This project is licensed under the [MIT License](LICENSE).